 What’s the best memory card for 4K?
 Not all memory cards are created equal, and a slow card can risk video cut outs.
 The SanDisk Extreme Pro suffers no such issues, with a read and write speeds in excess of 90 MB/s and the crucial U3 support (DJI officially recommend only U3 cards).
 64GB cards are idea for a good few batteries, and a very cost-effective size, but you could splash out on 128GB for a long trip.
 Naturally there is an SD adapter supplied – only real complain is the packaging – it’d be nice if there was no plastic.

 Worried about lithium battery fires?
-Although far from common (certain Samsung Note 7 honorably excepted), Li-Po batteries are a fire hazard and drone batteries pack a lot of ions.
+Then you need this drone accessory to keep your and your device safe.
+Although it's far from common, Li-Po batteries are a fire hazard and drone batteries pack a lot of ions.
 It makes sense to keep them in a fireproof bag.
 CamKix produces a series of elegantly shaped bags for DJI battery shapes which are a little more elegant looking than the classic hobbyist Lipo Guard bag, and are easier to fit into backpacks.

 If you want to use a bigger screen with your Mavic Pro, or other drone with a compact fold-out controller, then you could do a lot worse than this sturdy iPad mount.
-Even if you stick to your phone, there is a lot to be said for putting it above the controller like pro systems, and it’s very handy to have a neck-strap to rest the weight on.
+Even if you stick to your phone, there is a lot to be said for putting it above the controller, as it is in pro systems, and it’s very handy to have a neck-strap to rest the weight on.

-Although charging hubs are specific to individual battery types (in other words you’ll need one for each type of drone you fly), the way they smoothing the stress of handling multiple batteries is hard to understate.
-If you’ve got four batteries that take 90 minutes to charge each you need to stay near the charger for 6 hours, swapping occasionally.
-A hub plugs three or four batteries onto your original power brick, sending the charge to one battery after another automatically, letting you do something more productive (or relaxing) with that time!
+Although charging hubs are specific to individual battery types (in other words you’ll need one for each type of drone you fly), the way they smooth away the stress of handling multiple batteries is hard to understate.
+If you’ve got four batteries that take 90 minutes each to charge, you need to stay near the charger for 6 hours, swapping occasionally.
+A hub, however, plugs three or four batteries onto your original power brick, sending the charge to one battery after another automatically, letting you do something more productive (or relaxing) with that time!
 The Inspire 2’s ‘drink can’ design is an especially cool one.